Sharleen Spiteri: Breakthrough with Texas (1989–1997)

-White on Blonde and rise to popularity (1997–2000)
+White on Blonde and increased popularity (1997–2001)

-In 1997, Texas came back to the music scene with the international hit "Say What You Want".
-The song was released internationally on 6 January 1997.
-The song became the band's highest-charting single to date on the UK Singles Chart, peaking at No. 3.
-In February, Texas released their fourth, multi-platinum selling album.
-White on Blonde, it went on to become the band's most successful album to date.
+In 1997, Texas released "Say What You Want" and became the band's highest-charting single to date on the UK Singles Chart, peaking at No. 3.
+In February, Texas released their fourth album, White on Blonde, which went on to become the band's most successful album to date.
 The album charted at No. 1 on the UK Album Charts and returned to the top spot in the United Kingdom three times (including its debut peak at number one).
 The album managed 91 weeks on the UK Album Charts.
 After the success of "Say What You Want", Texas released the track "Halo" on 7 April 1997.
 "Halo" became one of the band's biggest charting UK singles (the band's third UK Top 10 single at that point) charting at No. 10 on the UK Singles Chart.
 Like "Say What You Want", "Halo" received strong airplay on British radio stations and received fairly positive reviews from music critics.
 The song stayed on the UK Singles Charts for a total of seven weeks.
 Texas went on to release a third single from the album; "Black Eyed Boy" was released on 28 July 1997 and became the band's fourth UK top-ten single at the time of its release.
-The song charted at No. 5 on the UK Singles Chart and No. 29 on the French Singles Charts, as well as charting at No. 68 in Germany and No. 23 on the Irish Singles Charts.
-In the United Kingdom, the song received strong radio play.
-The song managed 6 weeks on the UK Singles Chart.